 Lateral forces of wind and water are resisted by first floor walls and partitions which are designed as a series of truss frames.
 The truss frames are integral with the stress skin panels and so stabilize them against tilting.
 The thin reinforced concrete first floor slab is cast on galvanized steel ceiling trays which are in turn fastened to a steel first floor framework.
 This horizontal concrete diaphragm resists torsion and twisting caused by water washing against the stress skin panel flood frame.

 Wooden buildings that last through floods are often subject to long term damage due to damp, mildew, rot, fungus, and bacteria in their wall cavities.
 The wooden frame expands with moisture, forcing fasteners out, and when it finally dries out and shrinks, members no longer touch each other, held apart by the partially pulled-out fasteners.
 For example, Wood-framed homes in the Gulf coast region are constantly being rebuilt due to this type of damage, as seen in the aftermath of Hurricane Katrina.

 Steel and concrete do not expand with moisture, and so do not over-stress their fasteners by swelling after a flood.
 Even if water enters wall cavities, damage is minimal because steel is galvanized, and the cement skin “breathes” which means that excess moisture can escape in the form of water vapor once sunlight hits wall surfaces. am-cor frame cavities do not have the residual sugar in wood to support mold, mildew, fungus or bacteria.

 am-cor flood resistant design has been approved by the U. S. Army Corps of Engineers for construction along the eastern seaboard of the United States.
 Flood relief vents are not required with am-cor flood resistant foundations.
-Please see our Code Compliance section for other qualifications of the am-cor System.
+Please see our section for other qualifications of the am-cor System.